purnadutta/purnadee.github.io/_pages/about.md

 Hi, I am a first-year PhD student at [University of Massachusetts Amherst](https://www.umass.edu/) with the [theoretical computer science group](https://groups.cs.umass.edu/theory/).
 I am very fortunate to be advised by [Prof. Hung Le](https://hunglvosu.github.io/) and [Prof. Andrew McGregor](https://people.cs.umass.edu/~mcgregor/).

-I finished my BS and MS in Mathematics and Computer Science from [Indian Institute of Science Education and Research, Berhampur](https://www.iiserbpr.ac.in/).
+I finished BS and MS in Mathematics and Computer Science from [Indian Institute of Science Education and Research, Berhampur](https://www.iiserbpr.ac.in/).
 I pursued my MS thesis project in theoretical computer science under the guidance of [Prof. Saket Saurabh](https://sites.google.com/view/sakethome) at [The Institute of Mathematical Sciences, Chennai](https://www.imsc.res.in/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.